Fly-by-wire: History

 The first pure electronic fly-by-wire aircraft with no mechanical or hydraulic backup was the Apollo Lunar Landing Training Vehicle (LLTV), first flown in 1968.
 This was preceded in 1964 by the Lunar Landing Research Vehicle (LLRV) which pioneered fly-by-wire flight with no mechanical backup.
 Control was through a digital computer with three analog redundant channels.
 In the USSR, the Sukhoi T-4 also flew.
 At about the same time in the United Kingdom a trainer variant of the British Hawker Hunter fighter was modified at the British Royal Aircraft Establishment with fly-by-wire flight controls for the right-seat pilot.

 In the UK the two seater Avro 707C was flown with a Fairey system with mechanical backup in the early to mid-60s.
 The program was curtailed when the air-frame ran out of flight time.

 In 1972, the first digital fly-by-wire fixed-wing aircraft without a mechanical backup to take to the air was an F-8 Crusader, which had been modified electronically by NASA of the United States as a test aircraft; the F-8 used the Apollo guidance, navigation and control hardware.

-The Airbus A320 began service in 1988 as the first airliner with digital fly-by-wire controls.
+The Airbus A320 began service in 1988 as the first mass-produced airliner with digital fly-by-wire controls.
+As of June 2024, over 11,000 A320 family aircraft, variants included, are operational around the world, making it one of the best-selling commercial jets.

+Boeing chose fly-by-wire flight controls for the 777 in 1994, departing from traditional cable and pulley systems.
+In addition to overseeing the aircraft's flight control, the FBW offered "envelope protection", which guaranteed that the system would step in to avoid accidental mishandling, stalls, or excessive structural stress on the aircraft.
+The 777 used ARINC 629 buses to connect primary flight computers (PFCs) with actuator-control electronics units (ACEs).
+Every PFC housed three 32-bit microprocessors, including a Motorola 68040, an Intel 80486, and an AMD 29050, all programmed in Ada programming language.

 Analog systems

-All "fly-by-wire" flight control systems eliminate the complexity, the fragility and the weight of the mechanical circuit of the hydromechanical or electromechanical flight control systems — each being replaced with electronic circuits.
-The control mechanisms in the cockpit now operate signal transducers, which in turn generate the appropriate electronic commands.
+All fly-by-wire flight control systems eliminate the complexity, fragility and weight of the mechanical circuit of the hydromechanical or electromechanical flight control systems – each being replaced with electronic circuits.
+The control mechanisms in the cockpit now operate signal transducers, which in turn generate the appropriate commands.
 These are next processed by an electronic controller—either an analog one, or (more modernly) a digital one.
 Aircraft and spacecraft autopilots are now part of the electronic controller.

 The hydraulic circuits are similar except that mechanical servo valves are replaced with electrically controlled servo valves, operated by the electronic controller.
 This is the simplest and earliest configuration of an analog fly-by-wire flight control system.
 In this configuration, the flight control systems must simulate "feel".
-The electronic controller controls electrical feel devices that provide the appropriate "feel" forces on the manual controls.
+The electronic controller controls electrical devices that provide the appropriate "feel" forces on the manual controls.
 This was used in Concorde, the first production fly-by-wire airliner.